 What is Linen?

 Linen is a premium fabric made from flax fiber, known for more than 4000 years and generally speaking expensive because its production cost is far higher than other fabrics.
-As a result, to bring some of the linen benefits to more people, some manufacturers have produced products carrying a mix of linen with other other materials, however, there is no mix quite as good as 100 % linen!
+As a result, to bring some of the linen benefits to more people, manufacturers have produced products carrying a mix of linen with other other materials.
+However, I found there is no mix quite as good as 100 % linen!
 I can vouch for that because my existing tablecloth has a mix of 52% Linen and 48% cotton and it is not as soft and malleable as the 100% linen tablecloth I reviewed from IconicLinen.

-Benefits of 100% Linen goods I discovered recently and I want to share here :
+Benefits of 100% Linen goods I discovered and want to share here :

 - Linen is known for its anti-allergenic and anti-bacterial qualities.
 Many recent studies showed that linen improves sleep, stimulates blood flow.
 It is good for your hair and skin as it absorbs excess moisture while you sleep.
 It is good for people with skin sensibilities and children.